-FG Orders Probe Of NDDC Personnel - Nigeria Today
+FG orders probe of NDDC personnel - Nigeria Today

 He said the technology would enable the commission to monitor project sites and record progress of work in real time.

-“With this technology, contractors will longer lie to us that they are on site when the work is not going on,” he said.
-(NAN)
+“With this technology, contractors will longer lie to us that they are on site when the work is not going on,” he said

-The post FG Orders Probe Of NDDC Personnel appeared first on leadership.ng.
+The post FG orders probe of NDDC personnel appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share